Alphons Maximilian Pfyffer von Altishofen

-Alphons Maximilian Pfyffer von Altishofen (also known as Max Alphons Pfyffer; 12 October 1834 in Altishofen – 12 January 1890 in Lucerne) was a Swiss architect, hotelier and military Chief of Staff.
-He built the Grand Hotel National, which his father-in-law owned.

-He hired César Ritz to manage it.
+Alphons Maximilian Pfyffer von Altishofen, better known as Max Alphons Pfyffer von Altishofen (12 October 1834 – 12 January 1890), was a Swiss architect, hotelier and military officer.
+He built the Grand Hotel National, which his father-in-law owned, and hired César Ritz to manage it.
 His son Hans Pfyffer took over management of the hotel in 1890 after Ritz had left Lucerne for London to manage the Savoy Hotel.